vlouvet/vlouvet.github.io/_posts/2024-02-27-own-your-devices.md

     - Access Points: TL-WA1201 - two units installed in opposite ends of property
 4. Uninterruptible Power Supply (UPS) -
     - APC Battery Backup BX850M
-    - Future models will drop support for power management tools through USB for a proprietary version, YMMV.
+    - Future APC models will drop support for power management tools through USB for a proprietary version, YMMV [(Link)](https://www.reddit.com/r/sysadmin/comments/14g50fe/apcschneider_electric_soon_to_charge_for_nmc3/).

 Here is a breakdown of the network software used: